natsimhan/eel-fighter/README.md

-# Aby Breakout
+# Eel Fighter

+A horizontal scrolling shooter game where you control an electric eel battling through waves of enemy fish.

-"Aby Breakout" is a mini-game to learn how to code a game from A to Z with Phaser; it is a demonstration whose initial architecture is provided by a Phaser template.
+It is a mini-game to learn how to code a game from A to Z with Phaser; it is a demonstration whose initial architecture is provided by a Phaser template.